 Nearly all of the high performance random gene set combinations appear to be statistical artifacts.
 Analysis of 10,000 random gene selections found 18 combinations with lower paclitaxel misclassification response rates.
 All 18 signatures were unique (2 transcripts occurred twice) and transcript combinations were dominated (24%) by alternative splice variants and expressed pseudogenes.
 None of the random gene combinations were significantly associated with known biological pathways.
-Six of the random signatures contained >10 gene expression values in the patient data.
+Six of the random signatures contained \geq 10 gene expression values in the patient data.
 None of these signatures predicted paclitaxel sensitivity, except one set containing WWP1, which has previously been suggested to be a prognostic indicator in breast cancer (Nguyen Huu et al., 2008).
 This signature (and one based on WWP1 expression alone) predicted more patients to be sensitive to paclitaxel (Hatzis et al., 2011) than our derived SVM.
 Similar numbers of patients predicted to be sensitive by both SVM models exhibited complete remission (52 vs. 55), however the WWP1-based SVM predicted sensitivity in a greater number of non-responders (n = 178) than our derived SVM (n = 138) and misclassified 41% of the cell lines.
 For the gemcitabine response, the SVM of a single random gene set had a lower misclassification rate than our derived SVM.
 The genes in this set were unrelated to gemcitabine metabolism, with 9 of 10 SVM variables exhibiting copy number changes, two of which involved non-coding RNA genes.

 Figure 4 - Expression heatmap of the paclitaxel and gemcitabine SVM derived genes for the tested cell lines.
 Each row represents a gene and each column a cell line.
 Red indicates higher expression and blue represents lower expression, as shown by the color bar on the left.
 'Resistant' cell lines are colored grey and 'sensitive' cell lines are colored white in the row labeled 'response'.
 Cell lines are labeled by subtype and copy number according to the legends.
 Clustering was done based on the similarity of each cell line's expression profile in the 1st (column) dimension and each gene's expression profile in the 2nd (row) dimension.
 The dendrograms on the top and left indicate the relatedness of each cell line and gene by the length and subdivision of the branches, with deeper branches indicating a stronger relationship and branches in the same 'tree' being more closely related to each other than data in other 'trees'.
 A) A section of the dendrogram for paclitaxel is shaded grey to indicate a cluster composed entirely of luminal cell lines and a higher proportion of resistant cell lines.
-B) A section of the dendrogram for gemcitabine is shaded grey to indicate a cluster composed of a higher proportion of sensitive cell lines.
-The other section is white to indicate a cluster proportion of sensitive cell lines.
+The other section is white to indicate a cluster with very few luminal cell lines and a higher proportion of the dendrogram for gemcitabine is shaded grey to indicate a cluster composed of a higher proportion of resistant cell lines.
+The other section is white to indicate a cluster composed of a higher proportion of resistant cell lines.
+The other section is white to indicate a cluster composed of a higher proportion of sensitive cell lines.